drewbourne/mockolate/README.md

 ## verifying Mockolates

-For all strict Mocks an easy call to 'verify(instance)' will check that all the stubbed methods have been called at least once.
+For all strict Mocks an easy call to `verify(instance)` will check that all the stubbed methods have been called at least once.

     import mockolate.verify;